psychemedia/eurydice-resources/resources/fundraising_relief.md

 [EXCERPT]

 ---
+TEXT

+At the Mansion House, contributions came in swiftly.

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18780403/007/0002
 Hampshire Telegraph
 Wednesday 03 April 1878
 p2

+[Mansion House Fundraising]

 The Lord Mayor received over 400l. at the Mansion House on Monday in aid of the fund now being raised there for the relief of the widows, orphans, and relatives of the crew of her Majesty's ship Eurydice.
 Of that were 177l.
 16s.
 1d. was the result of a spontaneous collection made on the previous day by the Rev. Canon Fleming, at St. Michael's, Chester-square.
 Messrs.
 Roberts, Lubbock and Co., contributed 25l.; Messrs.
 Coutts and Co.
 25l.; Messrs.
 Smith, Payne, and Smiths, 251.; Mr. Ernest Hankey, 25l. ; some clerks in the London Joint-Stock Bank, 6l.
 11s.
 6d.; and at Messrs.
 Prescott's, 5l.
 5s.; and Mr. Lewis Lloyd, 20l.
 The sum of 23l.
 19s.
 10d. was dropped into the box outside the Mansion House by passers-by during the day.
 Including the sum collected on the Stock Exchange, the Mansion House Fund now amounts to about 1000l.

 [EXCERPT]

+---
+TEXT

+Local collections were also being made, whilst at the same time, a national appeal was suggested by a correspondent from the Isle of Wight writing to the editor of the *Times*.

 ---